 Maud Wagner

-First known American female tattoo artist.
-Now, maybe there is nothing outstanding in how densely her body is covered with tattoos, but think for a moment how provocative it looked in 1907!
+The first known American female tattoo artist.
+Now, maybe there is nothing outstanding about how densely her body is covered with tattoos, but think for a moment how provocative it looked in 1907!

 Nadia Comaneci

 World famous Romanian gymnast.
-From early childhood, Nadia Comaneci was engaged in gymnastics and enjoyed it a lot.
-According to the athlete herself, playing sports gave her more opportunities than her peers, because already at the age of 9-10 she visited many countries of the world.
-Comaneci went down in history as a five-time Olympic champion, the first in the history of gymnastics to receive 10 points for her performance.
+WITH early childhood Nadia Comaneci was involved in artistic gymnastics and received great pleasure from it.
+According to the athlete herself, playing sports gave her more opportunities than her peers, because already at the age of 9-10 she had visited many countries of the world.
+Comaneci made history as a five-time Olympic champion, the first in history artistic gymnastics received 10 points for her performance.

 Ana Aslan

-Romanian researcher who directed her activities to combat aging.
-Aslan founded the only Institute of Gerontology and Geriatrics in Bucharest in Bucharest and developed a drug for elderly people suffering from arthritis, thanks to which they began to recover - they began to walk, regained strength, flexibility and were even able to return to work and play sports.
-Ana also created the drug "Aslavital for children", intended for the treatment of childhood dementia.
+Romanian researcher who focused her activities on the fight against aging.
+Aslan founded the only Institute of Gerontology and Geriatrics in Europe in Bucharest and developed a drug for elderly people suffering from arthritis, thanks to which they began to recover - they began to walk, regained strength, flexibility, and were even able to return to work and play sports.
+Ana also created the drug “Aslavital for children”, intended for the treatment of childhood dementia.

 Annette Kellerman

 Australian professional swimmer.
-At the age of 6, Annette was diagnosed with leg disease and to overcome her disability, her parents enrolled her in a swimming school in Sydney.
-At the age of 13, her legs were practically normal and at the age of 15 she began to participate in swimming competitions.
-In 1905, 18-year-old Annette became the first woman to dare to cross the English Channel.
-After three unsuccessful attempts, she stated: "I had stamina, but not enough brute strength".
-Annette also encouraged women to be allowed to wear one-piece bathing suits (1907).
+At the age of 6, Annette was diagnosed with a leg disease and to overcome her disability, her parents enrolled her in a swimming school in Sydney.
+At the age of 13, her legs were almost normal and at 15 she began swimming competitively.
+In 1905, 18-year-old Annette became the first woman to dare swim the English Channel.
+After three unsuccessful attempts, she stated: “I had the stamina, but lacked the brute strength.”.
+Annette also pushed for women to be allowed to wear a one-piece bathing suit (1907).
 After this photo, by the way, she was arrested for indecent behavior.

 Rita Levi-Montalcini

-Italian neuroscientist, Nobel laureate, which she received for the discovery of growth factors.
-She decided to put her life on the altar of science and never regretted her choice, constantly emphasizing that her life is "rich in excellent human relationships, work and hobbies."
-The researcher continued her active work after her retirement.
-Rita Levi-Montalcini even established a special charity fund to help women from third world countries get higher education.
-She became the first woman admitted to the Pontifical Academy of Sciences; and in 2001 she was appointed Senator for Life of the Italian Republic.
+Italian neuroscientist, Nobel Prize winner, which she received for her discovery of growth factors.
+She decided to put her life on the altar of science and never regretted her choice, constantly emphasizing that her life was “rich in excellent human relationships, work and hobbies.”
+The researcher continued to be active after retirement.
+Rita Levi-Montalcini even established a special charitable foundation, which helps women from third world countries receive higher education.
+She became the first woman admitted to the Pontifical Academy of Sciences; and in 2001 she was appointed senator for life of the Italian Republic.

 Austrian leader of the international pacifist movement.
-In 1889, her book "Down with weapons!" (“Die Waffen nieder”) tells about the life of a young woman whose fate was crippled by the European wars of the 60s.
-19th century The world spoke about her as a leading fighter for peace.
-At a time when women hardly took part in public life, Zutner, an active fighter for peace, gained universal respect, including Alfred Nobel, with whom she corresponded, informing him of the activities of pacifist organizations and agitating to donate funds to peacekeeping activities.
-In 1905, Bertha became the first woman to receive the Nobel Peace Prize and the second woman to receive the Nobel Prize.
+In 1889, her book “Down with Arms!” was published. (“Die Waffen nieder”), telling about the life of a young woman whose fate was crippled by the European wars of the 60s.
+XIX century The world started talking about her as a leading peace activist.
+At a time when women hardly took part in public life, Suttner, an active peace activist, earned the respect of everyone, including Alfred Nobel, with whom she corresponded, informing him about the activities of pacifist organizations and encouraging him to donate funds to peacekeeping activities.
+In 1905, Bertha became the first woman to win the Nobel Peace Prize and the second woman to receive the Nobel Prize.

 - Read also: